Berat

 Yes.
 Berat combines Albanian history, food and easy access to several surrounding destinations, making it a strong base for a multi-day trip.

-How many days should I stay?
+How many days should I spend in Berat?

 Plan 1–2 nights for the town itself and add a day for nearby attractions.

-What are the main attractions?
+What are the main attractions in Berat?

 The historic centre, museums and surrounding nature are the main draws.

-When is the best time to visit?
+When is the best time to visit Berat?

 April – June and September – October are ideal; July – August are hot.

-Is it family friendly?
+Is Berat family friendly?

 Yes — quiet streets, family-run restaurants and several nearby outdoor spots make Berat suitable for travellers with children.